-The standard term for this file is php.ini.
-However, as of PHP 5.3, DreamHost uses a "phprc" file instead.
+The standard term for this file is php.ini, however, DreamHost uses the term phprc file instead.
 This acts the same way – only the name is different.
 In this article, only the term phprc is used.

 Determine which PHP version your website uses

 Before you create a phprc file, you’ll need to know which version of PHP your site is running.
-The PHP version for each site is displayed on the (Panel > ‘Domains’ > ‘Manage Domains’) page.
+The following articles explain how to view the PHP version of your site and change it:

 When you create your phprc file on the server, you'll use this PHP version to specify the correct location of the file.